Sim Gill: Career

-Gill graduated from the University of Utah with a B.A. degree in History and Philosophy.
-He received his J. D. degree and certificate of specialization in Environmental and Natural Resources Law from Northwestern School of Law at Lewis and Clark College in Portland, Oregon.
-Gill was admitted to the Utah Bar in 1993.

 Prominent cases

-Gill participated in the prosecution of Brian David Mitchell, the man guilty of kidnapping Elizabeth Smart.
+Gill participated in the prosecution of Brian David Mitchell, the man found guilty of the 2002 kidnapping of Elizabeth Smart.
 He filed felony corruption and bribery charges against Utah Attorneys General Mark Shurtleff and John Swallow in 2014.
 Charges against Shurtleff were dropped in 2016, and Swallow was found not guilty of all charges in 2017.

-In July 2020 Gill ruled that the killing of Bernardo Palacios-Carbajal, in which officers Neil Iverson and Kevin Fortuna fired 34 shots, was justified.
-A crowd gathered at the District Attorney’s office to protest Gill’s decision, which eventually led to vandalism of the DA’s office as well as the surrounding road.
-Gill charged 7 protestors with "gang enhancement" crimes which carry sentences up to life in prison.
+In July 2020 Gill ruled that the killing of Bernardo Palacios-Carbajal by police officers was justified, after video footage showed Palacios-Carbajal brandished a gun at officers.
+A crowd gathered at the District Attorney’s office to protest Gill’s decision, which eventually led to vandalism of the DA’s office as well as the surrounding road and allegations that protestors used pepper spray on responding officers.
+Gill charged seven protestors with "gang enhancement" crimes which carry sentences up to life in prison.

+In August 2023, Gill announced that he would not charge officer Matthew Farillas, who had shot Linden Cameron, a 13-year-old unarmed autistic boy, six times.
+Cameron's mother stated, "He [Gill] seemed like he was doing more of the defense attorney's work than the prosecutor's, so... it just doesn't make sense."